Becoming a Foster Carer

 SSI is a community organisation and social business that supports newcomers and other Australians to achieve their full potential.
 We work with all people who have experienced vulnerability, including refugees, people seeking asylum and culturally and linguistically diverse (CALD) communities, to build capacity and enable them to overcome inequality.
 One area in which SSI is working to meet the unique needs of CALD communities is its Multicultural Foster Care program.

-*This program is funded by the NSW Government Department of Communities and Justice.
+*This program is funded by the NSW Government Department of Communities and Justice and the Department of Health and Human Services Victoria.

 Support for foster children